KaellyBot/KaellyHorn/README.md

 3. Take the generated JAR file from target directory
 4. Start it with the Java command `java -jar yourOwnBot.jar` and here we go!

+## Kaellybot sounds
+You can find the sounds used by previous versions of Kaellybot [here](https://github.com/KaellyBot/Kaelly-environment/tree/master/kaellyhorn/volume/sounds).
+Enjoy :)

 ## License

 KaellyHorn is [GPL(v3) licensed](./LICENSE).